Sulfacetamide and Prednisolone

 Corticosteroid-containing preparations can also cause acute anterior uveitis or perforation of the globe.
 Mydriasis, loss of accommodation and ptosis have occasionally been reported following local use of corticosteroids.

-Secondary Infection: The development of secondary infection has occurred after use of combinations containing corticosteroids and antibacterials.
+The development of secondary infection has occurred after use of combinations containing corticosteroids and antimicrobials.
 Fungal and viral infections of the cornea are particularly prone to develop coincidentally with long-term applications of corticosteroid.
 The possibility of fungal invasion must be considered in any persistent corneal ulceration where corticosteroid treatment has been used.

 Secondary bacterial ocular infection following suppression of host responses also occurs.

 To report SUSPECTED ADVERSE REACTIONS, contact Bausch & Lomb Incorporated at 1-800-321-4576 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Instill two drops of Sulfacetamide Sodium and Prednisolone Sodium Phosphate Ophthalmic Solution topically in the eye(s) every four hours.
 Not more than 20 mL should be prescribed initially.
 If signs and symptoms fail to improve after two days, patients should be re-evaluated (see PRECAUTIONS).